Blossom

 Phoenician funeral stele with blossoms, from Athens.

-Hannibal movie about the Phoenician general:
+Italian movie Annibale about the Phoenician general:

 This wide-screen shot was used to sneak in Phoenician blossom symbols.